Kevin Pasley: Los Angeles Dodgers

 After being drafted by the Los Angeles Dodgers in 1971, Pasley made his professional baseball debut that season with the Medford Dodgers, Los Angeles' Class A-Short Season minor league baseball affiliate.
 With Medford, Pasley batted .280 with 23 runs scored, and five doubles in 24 games played.
 Defensively, Pasley was used as a catcher.
 For his second season, Pasley was assigned to the Class-A Daytona Beach Dodgers where he was to assume the role as full-time catcher, and José Báez was slated to be his back-up.
 In late-July, Pasley was hit in the back with a baseball bat, which caused him to miss some playing time.
 With Daytona Beach that season, he batted .275 with 129 hits, 11 doubles, one and triple in 126 games played.

 In 1973, Pasley joined the Double-A Waterbury Dodgers of the Eastern League.
-As a member of the Waterbury club, he batted .260 with 99 hits, 17 doubles, two triples, and one home run in 115 games played.
+With Waterbury, he batted .260 with 99 hits, 17 doubles, two triples, and one home run in 115 games played.
 Pasley was scheduled to be a September call-up for the Los Angeles Dodgers that season, but he never appeared in a game.
 Pasley was re-signed by Los Angeles after the season.
 He was assigned to the Triple-A Albuquerque Dukes of the Pacific Coast League at the start of the 1974 season.
 With the Dukes, he batted .314 with 50 runs scored, 115 hits, 12 doubles, two triples, two home runs, and 48 runs batted in (RBIs) in 105 games played.
 Pasley made his Major League Baseball (MLB) debut that season after being called up by Los Angeles late into the season.
 He made his debut on October 2, 1974, against the Houston Astros.
 In that game, he did not make a plate appearance.
 Defensively, he played two innings at the catcher position and make one putout and committed no errors.